 Cuomo handily defeats 'resistance' challenger Cynthia Nixon, as other far-left Dems fall behind in early returns

-New York Gov. Andrew Cuomo soundly defeated insurgent progressive Cynthia Nixon in Thursday's gubernatorial primary, denying far-left liberals a victory they had long sought against an establishment Democrat.
+New York Gov. Andrew Cuomo soundly defeated insurgent progressive Cynthia Nixon in Thursday's gubernatorial primary, denying far-left liberals a victory they had long sought against the establishment Democrat.

+Nixon, a former "Sex and the City" co-star, was widely predicted to lose the race, even as she insisted polls were underestimating her support.
+She had sought to capitalize on a series of missteps by Cuomo, who was roundly mocked last month for saying America "was never that great."

-The state on Thursday was also host to other challenges by so-called "resistance" Democrats, as voters were also making their picks for lieutenant governor and attorney general.
+The state on Thursday was also host to other challenges by so-called "resistance" Democrats, as voters made their picks for lieutenant governor and attorney general.

 The races -- the last of a grueling and upset-filled national primary season -- will have national reverberations and will serve not only as a referendum on President Trump, who has been heavily targeted, but as a potential thorn in his side.
-Initial results showed Cuomo and other establishment Democrats pulling ahead.

 The victor in the state's four-way attorney general race, for example, may soon see the president in court; New York has filed several lawsuits against his policies and his charitable foundation.

-In the gubernatorial contest, "Sex and the City" co-star and far-left progressive Cynthia Nixon failed to defy the polls and best Cuomo, who was roundly mocked last month for saying America "was never that great" during remarks criticizing Trump's "Make America Great Again" slogan.
+Initial results showed establishment Democrats pulling ahead across the board.

 MILLENIALS SIDE WITH CUOMO, AGREE AMERICA IS ONLY 'GREAT' FOR STRAIGHT WHITE MEN